meesterdude/rspec-psychologist/README.md

-# RSpec::Psychologist - True healing comes from the code itself
+# RSpec::Psychologist - Self-help for failing tests

 💆💆  A hackweek project in celebration of mental health awareness month 💆💆